Shuh3b/MvxExpandableRecyclerView/README.md

 		 ShowStickyHeader false;"/>
 ```

+# Android MvxExpandableRecyclerViewSample

+The [`MvxExpandableRecyclerViewSample`](https://github.com/Shuh3b/MvxExpandableRecyclerViewSample) demonstrates how to implement the `MvxExpandableRecyclerView` package into a simple project.

 [^1]: If you don’t provide an item template selector `MvxExpandableRecyclerView` will fall back to using a `SimpleListItem1`, which is a built in Android Resource.
 It will also just call `ToString()` on your item that you are supplying.
 A custom view should be used for headers, if items aren't grouped using a `string`.